 The amount of time spent in class each week depends on multiple factors, including your language levels in English and French and the number of courses that you choose to take.
 The same can be said for the number of hours spent on studying and coursework.
 Overall, students can expect to spend somewhere between 20-25 hours in class.

 What are the tuition fees for undergraduate international students?

-For students whose tax residence is in the European Economic Area, tuition fees are adjusted according to family income, and will fall between €0 and €10,250.
-Those residing outside of the European Economic Area are required to pay the maximum fees of €10,250.
+For students whose tax residence is within the European Economic Area, tuition fees are calculated according to a sliding scale based on household income, and will fall between €0 and €10,250.
+Those residing outside of the European Economic Area pay fees of €10,250.

-May I apply for a dual Bachelor’s programme and an undergraduate programme at Sciences Po at the same time?
+May I apply for both a dual Bachelor’s programme and an undergraduate programme at Sciences Po simultaneously?

-If you are applying to the dual Bachelor’s degree programme with Freie Universität Berlin, the University of Hong Kong or Keio University, you only need to submit one application through Sciences Po.
+If you are applying to the dual Bachelor’s degree programme with Freie Universität Berlin or the University of Hong Kong, you only need to submit one application through Sciences Po’s system.
 You must select the dual degree as a first choice of programme and one of our undergraduate programmes as a second choice.

 For the dual Bachelor’s programme with UC Berkeley, Columbia University, the National University of Singapore, University of Sydney, University of British Columbia, or University College London, you must submit two applications: one on the website of the partner university for the dual degree (joint admission process) and the other on the Sciences Po website (admission to Sciences Po), where you will be able to select one of our undergraduate programmes.

 - Live Q&A session to ask us all of your questions